lyteword/chspurgeon-tod/volume-2/psalm-37.md

 **Verse 11.** *The meek shall inherit the earth.* In the meantime, they, and they only, possess the present earth, as they go toward the kingdom of heaven, by being humble, and cheerful, and content with what their good God has allotted them.
 They have no turbulent, repining, vexatious thoughts that they deserve better; nor are vexed when they see others possessed of more honour, or more riches, than their wise God has allotted for their share.
 But they possess what they have with a meek and contented quietness; such a quietness as makes their very dreams pleasing, both to God and themselves. *Isaak Walton* (1593-1683), *in "The Complete Angler."*

 **Verse 11.** *The meek.* What is thy Beloved more than any other beloved?
 It is spoken to the spouse.
 So what is meekness more than any other virtues?
 We may say, here is *synecdoche speciei,* one particular taken for the general, one virtue for all the rest.
 Or the effect is put for the cause; because meekness is one of the principal and chiefest parts of holiness.
 But if you will give me leave to conjecture, the Holy Ghost may seem in this promise at once to show the condition of the church, and to comfort her; and because being laid hard at on every side, she stands in need of this virtue more than any other, to fit and fashion the reward to the virtue, to cherish and exalt it in us with the promise of something beyond our expectation, even the *inheritance of the earth.* And indeed what fitter reward can there be of meekness?
-What more fit and just than that they who have been made the anvil for injuries to beat on, who have been *viri perpessitii,* as Seneca speaks of Socrates, men of great sufferance, who have suffered not only their goods to be torn from them by oppression and wrong, but their reputations to be wounded with the sharp razor of detraction, and have withstood the shock of all *spectantibus similes,* with the patience of a looker on, should be raised and comforted with a promise of that which their meekness gave up to the spoil; and that by the providence of God which loves to thwart the practice of the world, they should be made heirs even of those possessions which the hand of violence hath snatched from them. *Anthony Farindon, B.D.,* 1596-1658.
+What more fit and just than that they who have been made the anvil for injuries to beat on, who have been *viri perpessitii,* as Seneca speaks of Socrates, men of great sufferance, who have suffered not only their goods to be torn from them by oppression and wrong, but their reputations to be wounded with the sharp razor of detraction, and have withstood the shock of all *spectantibus similes,* with the patience of a looker on, should be raised and comforted with a promise of that which their meekness gave up to the spoil; and that by the providence of God which loves to thwart the practice of the world, they should be made heirs even of those possessions which the hand of violence hath snatched from them. *Anthony Farindon, B. D.,* 1596-1658.

 **Verse 11.** Not the hot stirring spirits who bustle for the world shall have it, but the meek, who are thrust up and down from corner to corner, and hardly suffered to remain anywhere quietly in it.
 This earth, which they seem most deprived of, they only shall have and enjoy.
 When the Lord hath made it worth the having, then none shall have it but they. *They shall inherit the earth.* The earth is the Lord's; these are the children of the Lord, and they shall inherit this earth.
 When the Lord taketh it into his own possession and enjoyment, they shall succeed him in the possession and enjoyment of it.
 It is their right, and shall descend unto them by right, by inheritance.
 It is the Lord's right, and by the Lord shall descend to them as their right.
 They cannot yet have it, for the Lord hath it not yet; but when the Lord hath it, it shall fairly descend to them.
 This accursed earth they shall never have, but when it is taken into the hands of the Lord, and blessed by the Lord, then it shall be theirs, then it shall be inherited by the children of blessing. *John Pennington.*